anantn/anantn.github.io/_posts/2023/2023-04-05-quick-sd-install-guide.md

 You can substitute `--opt-sdp-no-mem-attention` with just `--opt-sdp-attention` for even faster performance at the cost of some non-determinism (you may not be able to recreate the exact image even with the same seed).

 To squeeze even more performance out of Stable Diffusion, if you are on WSL, consider disabling ["Hardware-accelerated GPU scheduling"](https://www.majorgeeks.com/content/page/hardware_accelerated_gpu_scheduling.html) from your Windows Settings.
-This may impact performance of Games running natively on Windows though, YMMV.
+This may impact performance of games running natively on Windows though, YMMV.

 ## Things to try